 West Carleton Snowmobile Trails Association

 The West Carleton Snowmobile Trails Association maintains over 250 kilometres of trails in Ottawa’s rural west end and Lanark County, including routes near Carp, Dunrobin, Constance Bay, Fitzroy Harbour, Kinburn and Pakenham.
 For those who enjoy their creature comforts after a day on the trail, the Brookstreet Hotel in Kanata—easily accessible from the association’s W1 trail—offers sled parking, a spa, fine dining, a Starbucks, and 276 rooms and suites.
-And for a sweet treat, stop at Fulton’s Pancake House & Sugarbush in Pakenham.
+And for a sweet treat, stop at Fulton's Sugar Bush and Maple Shop in Pakenham.

 Looking for more inspiration?
 Check out the Ontario Federation of Snowmobile Clubs website, where you can search for Ottawa-area trails on an interactive map of snowmobile trails throughout the province.
 It also has a page outlining the rules for using trails within the City of Ottawa.